 Love is Giving Pink 19 @loveisgivingpink.19 19, Gwangan-ro, Suyeong-gu, Busan, South Korea Open: 2:00-20:00 / 15:00-16:00 (breaktime)

-With Audrey Kitching as the brand frontrunner, I designed all of the designs you used to buy from the brands/stores Tokyolux, Coco de Coeur, and Lazy Bones Vintage.
+With Audrey Kitching as the brand frontrunner, I designed a lot of the designs you used to buy from the brands/stores Tokyolux, Coco de Coeur, and Lazy Bones Vintage.

 Tokyolux was featured in fashion magazines around the world, donned by celebrities, and sold in stores on Melrose in Los Angeles.
 It was all so fast.
 Then, as fast as it started, our doors were closed.